-It was in 1979 that the concept of capillary action in fabrics was firstly observed by Hamish Hamilton, who later went on to found the Pertex® brand along with Perseverance Mills Ltd..
+It was in 1979 that the concept of capillary action in fabrics was first observed by Hamish Hamilton, who later went on to found the Pertex® brand along with Perseverance Mills Ltd..

-In the beginning, the main focus was that of creating a very breathable fabric, which would be able to allow moisture vapor to escape through the aforementioned capillary action.
+In the beginning, the main focus was on creating a very breathable fabric, which would be able to allow moisture vapor to escape through the aforementioned capillary action.
 What this refers to, is the movement of water droplets through the fiber filaments of the fabric.

 The way this is achieved is by the use of two yarns of nylon, one thicker and the other thinner.
 The thicker filaments are placed on the inside, while the thinner ones are placed on the outside.
 In this way, helped by the body heat, moisture moves from the thicker inner filaments to the thinner ones on the outside, which then quickly evaporates, leaving the fabric dry.

-Pertex was firstly used in down clothing and sleeping bags, due to its high breathability that helped prevent overheating and excessive sweating.
+Pertex was first used in down clothing and sleeping bags, due to its high breathability which helped prevent overheating and excessive sweating.